top of page

 1. Combine the yeast, sugar, and water in a bowl.
 Set aside for 5 minutes to activate the yeast.

-2. In a seperate bowl, combine flour and salt.
-Once the yeast looks foamy, add it to the flour mixture along with a tablespoon of olive oil.
-If using a mixer, beat at high speed with a paddle or hook attachement until sticky and well combined.
-You can also mix using a Danish dough whisk.
+2. In a separate bowl, combine flour and salt.
+Once the yeast becomes foamy, add it to the flour mixture along with a tablespoon of olive oil.
+If you're using a mixer, beat at high speed with a paddle or hook attachment until the dough is sticky and well combined.
+Alternatively, you can mix everything using a Danish dough whisk.

-3. Coat a small-medium glass baking dish with a tsp of olive oil.
-Transfer the dough and stretch it out with your hands to the size of the dish as possible.
+3. Coat a small to medium glass baking dish with a teaspoon of olive oil.
+Transfer the dough to the dish and stretch it out with your hands to fit the size of the dish as much as possible.

 4. Cover the dough and let it rise and double in size for about 1 hour at room temperature.

-5. Once your dough is ready, gently poke around the dough to create dimples.
-Drizzle over a tablespoon of olive oil.
-Sprinkle over your dried chili flakes, cheese, and herbs.
+5. Once your dough is ready, gently poke it to create those classic dimples.
+Drizzle a tablespoon of olive oil over the surface, then sprinkle on your dried chili flakes, cheese, and herbs.

-6. Get creative with your garden art and bake for 15-20 minutes or until golden brown/cooked through.
-Enjoy with warm pizza sauce!
+6. Let your creativity shine as you decorate your focaccia with beautiful garden art.
+Then, bake it for 15-20 minutes or until it's golden brown and cooked through.
+Serve it with warm pizza sauce!

 Hungry for more information ?
 Check out my previous posts below